TrentonLazorchak/recipe-list/README.md

 I spent around four hours on the project.
 I chose to allocate my time to ensure good, testable, and scalable code.
 Also, a simple but easy to follow user interface.

 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?
-I chose not to spend far too long making the UI look perfect since I wanted to approach the challenge in a way that will showcase my abilities to write bug free and scalable code, rather than my ability to create the fanciest UI.
-The trade off of performance, testability, readability, and scalability of my code is something I wanted to make sure to showcase in this project, rather than a more complex user interface.
+I chose not to spend far too long making the UI look perfect since I wanted to approach the challenge in a way that will showcase my abilities to write bug free and scalable code.
+The trade off was beneficial to focus on performance, testability, readability, and scalability of my code, rather than a more complex user interface.

 ### Weakest Part of the Project: What do you think is the weakest part of your project?
 I would say perhaps the UI if looking at that specifically.
 I wouldn't want to ship this project looking the way it currently does.
 Specifically I think the spacing and elements on the RecipeView could be arranged to look nicer.
 I also think that the loading, initial, empty, and error states of the RecipeListView could be tweaked to be more appealing to look at.